psve/cryptagraph/README.md

 The problem that *cryptagraph* tries to solve is basically this: Given an incredibly huge, directed, multistage graph, approximate the sum of the length of all paths between a vertex in the first stage and the last stage.
 This turns out to be a really hard problem if we want to make the approximation as good as possible.
 Thus, *cryptagraph* has some limitations.

 ### Cipher support
 Currently, *cryptagraph* only supports a specific range of block ciphers.
 The limitations are outlined below.
+Note that despite these, *cryptagraph* currently supports 23 different ciphers.
 - SPN ciphers with a round function that can somehow be expressed as an application of parallel S-boxes, followed by some linear function.
 A prime example of this would be the AES.
 - Feistel ciphers with SPN-like round functions are supported, but many of the optimisations *cryptagraph* uses only applies to SPN ciphers.
 Thus, expect poorer results for Feistel ciphers.
 Hopefully, we'll figure out how to improve this.
 - Block sizes up to 128 bits are supported.